Patient Information: Hand & Foot

 What is a bone staple?

-A bone staple is a medical implant intended for internal bone fixation in bone fractures, fusions or osteotomies in the ankle, foot, wrist and hand.
+A bone staple is a medical implant intended for internal bone fixation, fusions or osteotomies in the foot

 When is a bone staple used?